-Plains storm chase forecast update No. 3: for April 6
+Plains storm forecast update No. 3: for April 6

 GFS model 500mb winds forecast for April 15

-The following table charts the probability of a Great Plains chase expedition happening during several indicated date ranges in the near future:
+The following table charts the probability of a Great Plains storm observing expedition happening during several indicated date ranges in the near future: